 We find it’s a great option for visitors to the area who don’t have much time to spend or the gear with them for the longer hikes.
 It’s also a good choice if you have someone in your group with more limited mobility.

-While wouldn’t rush for a return visit by ourselves as we enjoy exploring the many excellent National Park tracks in South East Queensland we would, and have, brought visitors and recommend the Skyway.
+While wouldn’t rush for a return visit by ourselves as we enjoy exploring the many excellent National Park tracks in South East Queensland we would, and have, brought visitors and recommended the Tamborine Skywalk.

-The location is perfect for including on a day out in the hinterland either for locals or taking interstate and overseas visitors to show how much more there is to the Gold Coast than the spectacular beaches and theme parks.
+The location is perfect for including as part of a day out in the hinterland either for locals or taking interstate and overseas visitors to show how much more there is to the Gold Coast than the spectacular beaches and theme parks.

 Other suggestions for Mt Tamborine